 14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

 The Hilton was right on the lagoon with a great view of the airport and the Miami skyline.
-It had a bit of a resort feel to it but it certainly did not meet what we would normally expect in this hotel brand.
+It had a bit of a resort feel to it.
+But it certainly did not meet what we would normally expect in this hotel brand.
 Checking out for over $1000 for two nights made us question this pre-cruise expense for the future.
 Next time we might not spend the exorbitant rates and might use cruise-arranged flights and transfers to deal with any same day flight issues.

 We didn’t grumble about the lifeboat drill.
-One woman showed up in her “free” slippers – maybe worried that she would lose these in a real emergency?
-We all wondered about how small the lifeboats looked but we figured it was not ever going to be about comfort!
+One woman showed up in her “free” slippers.
+Maybe worried that she would lose these in a real emergency?
+We all wondered about how small the lifeboats looked.
+But we figured it was not ever going to be about comfort!
 We did worry however about the large number of mobility challenged people and their ability to move quickly enough if really needed.